-Preheat the oven to 325 degrees.
-Whisk together the flour, baking powder and salt in a medium sized bowl.
+Preheat the oven to 325 F. Whisk together the flour, baking powder and salt in a medium-sized bowl.

 In the bowl of your stand mixer (or a large bowl) mix together the melted butter and sugar.
 Beat well until blended.
 Beat in the eggs one at a time.
 Then add in the mashed bananas, cooled bourbon, and vanilla extract.